-6K.
+6k.
 Roughly 3.7 miles.
-That is the typical distance many people in the Democratic Republic of Congo walk round-trip simply to get water.
-And it is the distance we are setting for church-sponsored runs or walks this spring, called Global 6K for Water.
+That is the typical distance many people in Congo walk round trip simply to get water.
+And it is the distance we are setting for church-sponsored walks this spring, called Global 6k for Water.